WalletConnect/walletconnect-docs/docs/advanced/multichain/polkadot/dapp-integration-guide.md

 import { WalletConnectModal } from '@walletconnect/modal'
 ```

-3. Instatiate a universal provider using the `projectId` created for your app.
+3. Instantiate a universal provider using the `projectId` created for your app.

 ```js
 const provider = await UniversalProvider.init({